torres1-23/holbertonschool-zero_day/0x01-emacs/README.md

 ## 0x01.
 Emacs
->These are the files used for solving different tasks involving familiriarization with emacs text editor on Linux.
+>These are the files used for solving different tasks involving familiarization with emacs text editor on Linux.
 ## Taks :page_with_curl: :
 * Mandatory:
   * **[0.
 Opening:](./0-opening)**